cooljeanius/A_New_Order/readme.txt

   still OK thing or a honourable man to do.
 To escape from a battle -- no no no. To break a word given to an underling is OK.
 To break a word given to another "worthy" Akladian -- no no no. Basically they divide everything into "worthy people" and the cattle.
-However, at the time of ANO they live amongst Wesnothian long enough to get influenced by other ideas of honour.
+However, at the time of ANO they have lived amongst Wesnothian long enough to get influenced by other ideas of honour.
   But they are emphatically _not_ nice people.
 You wouldn't want them as your neigbours.